 M J Harper

-A former student of English Literature and a voracious reader, partial to the works of Joseph Conrad, Ernest Hemingway, James Hamilton Patterson, James Joyce, and Guy de Maupassant, Matthew has always enjoyed writing and contributed several articles to the Bay Islands Voice magazine, but never published until his first book, A Handful of Seashells (February 2022)
+A former student of English Literature and a voracious reader, partial to the works of Joseph Conrad, Ernest Hemingway, James Hamilton Patterson, James Joyce, and Guy de Maupassant, Matthew has always enjoyed writing and contributed several articles to the Bay Islands Voice magazine, but never published until his first book, A Handful of Seashells (February 2022).

-He is currently working on his second book, an account of British history in the Bay Islands and the Moskitia
+He is currently working on his second book, an account of British history in the Bay Islands and the Moskitia.

 An Electrical Engineer by profession, Matthew has been involved in the development of Roatan’s power infrastructure since the early 1990’s, and most recently was extremely proud to be a part of the engineering and operations team that built the subsea line providing power to the small island of St. Helene, where he first lived and was married upon arriving to the islands